highfidelity/hifi_tests/tests/content/entity/zone/ambientLightInheritance/test.md

  - Desktop
  - Rift
  - Vive
-## CPUs
+## Processors
-Run the test on each of the following CPUs
+Run the test on each of the following processors
  - I5
  - I7
+## Graphics Cards
+Run the test on each of the following Graphics Cards
+ - Nvidia
+ - AMD
 ## Steps
 Press space bar to advance step by step